The Accelerated Pace of the Win9x Era (1995 to 2001)

 How games are ranked...

 First and foremost, my personal preferences did not affect the rankings.
-I took a very unbiased yet contemporary approach to both the rankings and the writing overall.
+I took a very unbiased yet contemporary (era-accuarate) approach to both the rankings and the writing overall.
 You won't find any first-person pronouns in the text either; thus, everything reads in a straightforward historical manner.
 The rankings are determined by three things:

 - #1.
 A game's actual pros and cons.
 I try my best to point out the factual traits of a game.
 Since everyone enjoys different things when playing a game, I put myself in the shoes of someone that typically adores the style.
 I'm not a mind-reader and I may not always be successful, which is why I considered other factors as well.